-To the extent background checks involve collecting personal information (ie, information relating to a living individual that makes it possible to identify such individual), an employer must obtain the prior consent of the applicant (Personal Information Protection Act (PIPA), article 15(1)).
-Additionally, separate consent must be obtained where sensitive information (ie, information relating to ideology, belief, admission to or withdrawal from a trade union or political party, political opinions, health, sexual life, DNA records (obtained from DNA test results) and criminal records) is being collected (PIPA, article 23(1)).
+To the extent background checks involve collecting personal information (ie, information relating to a living individual that makes it possible to identify the individual), an employer must obtain the prior consent of the applicant (the Personal Information Protection Act (PIPA), article 15(1)).
+Additionally, separate consent must be obtained where sensitive information (ie, information relating to ideologies, beliefs, admission to or withdrawal from a trade union or political party, political opinions, health, sexual life, DNA records (obtained from DNA test results) and criminal records) is being collected (PIPA, article 23(1)).

-Subject to obtaining prior consent, an employer may access criminal and investigation records of an applicant only in certain limited industries such as child-related industries and the medical industry (Act on the Lapse of Criminal Sentences, article 6(1) and 6(3)).
+Subject to obtaining prior consent, an employer may access criminal and investigation records of an applicant only in certain limited industries, such as child-related industries and the medical industry (the Act on the Lapse of Criminal Sentences, article 6(1) and 6(3)).

-Where an employer intends to hire a third party to conduct background checks, it must first obtain consent from the applicant (Credit Information Use and Protection Act, article 32(1)), and all costs related thereto must be borne by the employer (Fair Hiring Procedure Act, article 9)
+Where an employer intends to hire a third party to conduct back-ground checks, it must first obtain consent from the applicant (the Credit Information Use and Protection Act, article 32(1)), and all costs related to it must be borne by the employer (the Fair Hiring Procedure Act, article 9).